eashafernandes/githubactions-practice/README.md

 # githubactions-practice

-This is a test Readme.md file.
+This is a practice repo for GitHub Actions, made while following along to Linkedin Learn Course on Github Actions.